 Posing such a significant risk to the health of your pet, heartworms can be a frightening prospect.
 Fortunately, there are things that you can do to keep your furbaby safe.

-Choose the right preventative
+Choose the Right Preventative

 Your vet is the best person to help you decide which heartworm preventative is right for your pet.
 They know your pet’s medical history and, assuming you have her usual preventative care logged with them, will know whether combination heartworm preventatives are appropriate or suitable.
 Your vet will also be able to check if you are happy with the way your chosen preventative needs to be administered.
 Some come in the form of chewable tablets, others as spot-on treatments.
 There is also one option available as an injection.
 It is important to make sure you are comfortable and confident in administering the preventative as otherwise, there is a risk that your pet won’t receive the full dose.
 This could put her at risk of catching heartworms.

 Most pet owners lead very busy lives and sometimes it can become difficult to juggle our priorities.
-Often things like administering preventatives can be overlooked, or owners think that it ‘won’t hurt’ to ‘leave it till tomorrow’.
+Often things like administering preventatives can be overlooked, or owners think that it ‘won’t hurt’ to "leave it till tomorrow".
 Unfortunately, this isn’t the case.
 Preventatives are designed to be effective for the period of time stated on the box.
 In most instances, this is 30 days.
 Research has shown that one of the primary causes of pet’s who are normally given adequate prevention against heartworms developing the disease is a missed or late dose!
 Therefore, it is absolutely essential that you stick to the schedule as directed by the manufacturer of your chosen product.

 Easily the biggest misconception about heartworms is that you don’t need to worry about them if you live anywhere where there are colder temperatures.
-Unfortunately, mosquitos have evolved to be resilient little creatures and are capable of surviving in those states where the temperature and humidity is less like their preferred environment.
-Cases of heartworm have been reported in every state, so there is no geographical location that can be classed as having zero risk.
+Unfortunately, mosquitos have evolved to be resilient little creatures and are capable of surviving in those states where the temperature and humidity are less like their preferred environment.
+Cases of heartworm have been reported in every state, so there is no geographical location that can be classed as having zero risks.
 The best way to keep your pet safe from heartworms is to ensure that she has adequate preventative care, irrespective of where you live.